Sea Grant Request for Proposals

 Request for Proposals

-The overarching goal of our research program is to support outcome oriented research projects that span broad areas of natural, physical, social, behavioral and economic sciences and engineering.
-We aim to make research investments that will generate substantial social, economic or environmental impact in Georgia.
+The overarching goal of Georgia Sea Grant’s research program is to support use-inspired research projects that span broad areas of natural, physical, social, behavioral and economic sciences and engineering.
+We aim to make research investments in projects that will generate substantial social, economic or environmental benefits in Georgia.
 Investigators are encouraged to integrate social science approaches, economics and the use of information technology into the research where appropriate.
 Some form of educational training, outreach, and/or dissemination of research results (beyond publication in peer-reviewed journals) is required for every research project.

-Georgia Sea Grant will have approximately $400,000 per year allocated for research projects.
-We anticipate funding a total of 6-8 grants with a maximum budget of $75,000 per year for two years (including indirect costs, if any).
+Georgia Sea Grant has allocated approximately $800,000 for this research competition.
+We anticipate making 5-7 research awards with a maximum budget of $150,000 for two years (including indirect costs).

 - Nonprofit, non-academic institutions: Independent museums, observatories, research laboratories, professional societies, and similar organizations in Georgia that are directly associated with educational or research activities.